1917 |

 German engineer Arthur Scherbius applied for a

 patent on a machine he called Enigma.
-The machine
+In 1924, he

 |